Fast Workers

-Fast Workers, also known as Rivets, is a 1933 pre-Code drama film starring John Gilbert and Robert Armstrong as construction workers and romantic rivals for the character played by Mae Clarke.
+Fast Workers, also known as Rivets, is a 1933 pre-Code comedy-drama film starring John Gilbert and Robert Armstrong as construction workers and romantic rivals for the character played by Mae Clarke.
 The film, which is based on the unproduced play Rivets by John McDermott, was directed by an uncredited Tod Browning.
 The supporting cast features Virginia Cherrill and Sterling Holloway.